ZuInnoTe/spring-boot-angular-example/backend/docs/CONFIGURE.md

 You need to get the client-id and the secret from your OIDC IDP.
 You must NEVER store them in the container image.
 Always fetch them during runtime of the container from a secret vault, such as Hashicorp Vault or AWS Secrets Manager, before starting the web application!

+You can also configure an [OIDC Claims to Role Mapping](#oidc-claims-to-role-mapping) (see below).
+This allows you to authorise access to your controllers or even more fine-granular access using declarative policies with Spring Security Authorities in your application.

 Find a complete configuration example in [../../config/config-oidc.yml](../../config/config-oidc.yml).

 ### Session cookie
 At the moment, we need to configure the session cookie with a specific samesite policy so that it works with SAML.
 We use the following configuration.